 III – Construction cost estimation:

 This is the most challenging part for most people, because a substantial part of your budget will go into things you probably have little understanding of or may not deem necessary, but are required by building regulations.
 Before you embark on the adventure of building a home, you obviously need to take your time to analyse your personal finances so that you can set yourself a budget.
 Then I suggest you get professional help to assist you in properly estimating the project costs.
 Online sources and your bank can provide some initial data, but you will want to seek professional help from either an independent estimator or your architect.
-This leads me to the next section of you who you will want to have on board of your project.
+This leads me to the next section of who you will want to have on board of your project.

 IV – Hiring the right people: